We answer all the common questions about becoming a councillor.

 As an independent, you will also need to start working out your views on local issues and services.

 If you choose to stand for a political party you will need to be a member of the party, commit to getting involved locally and go through their selection process before you can be put forward as their candidate.
-This can take up to about a year or more, so please contact your political party as soon as you can.
+This can take up to about a year or more in certain areas, so please contact your political party as soon as you can.
 You can also contact the Local Government Association (LGA) political offices.

 - Can I talk to someone to find out more?